Daviran/JenkinsProject/README.md

   - Testing scripts

-Disclaimer: Some of the commit message might be useless, as the grade for the project was given by automated tests, so some tweaks occured to match the automated test desire.
+Disclaimer: Some of the commit message might be useless, as the grade for the project was given by automated tests, so some tweaks occured to match the automated test desire. <br>

+For Epi students: beware, -42 also occurred recently for those who wanted a free pass on this project :)